National Air and Space Museum Revitalization

 The National Air and Space Museum is the second most visited museum in the world.
 The team will perform phased work over a six-year period to keep major portions of the facility open to the public at all times.
 The project is designed to achieve LEED® Gold certification.

-Construction will begin in January 2019.
 The project is scheduled to complete in January 2025.